Best Money Moves to Make Before Dec 31, 2025

 2025 Renewal Checklist for Massachusetts Tech E&O

-• Update SOC 2 or ISO 27001 audit reports
+• Update and share latest SOC 2 or ISO 27001 audit reports with your broker

-• Review deductible-to-premium ratios annually
+• Review the deductible-to-premium trade-off annually as revenue and risk grow

-• Submit updated control attestations before renewal
+• Submit updated control attestations (MFA, EDR, backup, IR testing) in advance of renewal

 Case Study 1: Small SaaS Vendor Compliance

-A Cambridge-based SaaS startup increased its E&O from $1M to $3M after landing a healthcare data analytics contract.
-The premium rose only 12%, but it met HIPAA client requirements and unlocked a new revenue stream.
+A Cambridge-based SaaS startup increased its E&O limit from $1 million to $3 million after securing a healthcare analytics contract.
+The premium rose only 12%, but the higher limit satisfied HIPAA-driven client requirements and enabled the firm to close additional enterprise deals.

 Case Study 2: MSP Risk Control Upgrade